Police: Woman, armed subject killed, 1 injured in officer-involved shooting in Wynwood - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 “I just heard a lot of gunshots, about 10 gunshots firing back and forth,” said a witness.
 “Next thing you know, you just see a bunch of people running.
 It was cars skirting off, and there was a lot of noise.
 A lot of police came right after.”

+“I saw the cops, I saw the fire truck right here.
+I said, ‘Wait a minute, is there a fire or something?
+What’s going on?'” he said.
+“And someone told me that they’re cleaning up the blood.”

-Police closed off Northwest 22nd and 23rd streets between Second Avenue and Miami Court while they investigated.
+Police closed off Northwest 22nd and 23rd streets between Second Avenue and Miami Court for hours while they investigated.

 Detectives interviewed witnesses at the scene as they attempt to determine the circumstances surrounding the initial disturbance.